Waterton Biosphere Region

 Beyond that lies a broad transition zone or “area of cooperation”, where communities work together to manage the land in a sustainable way.
 Biosphere reserves are voluntary cooperative areas; land use is not regulated or restricted in any way by having biosphere status.

-Currently WBR includes Waterton Lakes National Park, the municipalities of Pincher Creek and Cardston, Castle Provincial Parks, and public land south of highway 3.
+Currently WBR includes Waterton Lakes National Park; the municipalities of Pincher Creek, Cardston and Ranchland; Castle Provincial Parks; and public land south of Highway 3.

 Photo by Kim Pearson